System Procedure 3.4.1 Undergraduate Admissions

 1. Visiting students shall satisfy course prerequisites of the college or university where a course will be taken.

-2. Universities may restrict enrollment in visiting student status to students who have earned 24 Minnesota Transfer Curriculum credits with at least a 2.0 cumulative grade point average and at least a 67% completion rate at a college or university of Minnesota State.
+2. Universities may restrict enrollment in visiting student status to students who have earned 24 Minnesota Transfer Curriculum credits with at least a 2.0 cumulative grade point average and at least a 67% completion rate at a Minnesota State college or university.

 4. Colleges and universities shall deny enrollment as a visiting student to any student who has an enrollment hold due to outstanding financial obligations at any other college or university.